rmistry75/BlackLineAPIJam/Basic/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 * Let us test the newly built API proxy using the [Apigee REST Client](https://apigee-restclient.appspot.com/).
 Open the REST Client in a new browser window.

 * Copy the URL for your API proxy.
+It should be https://{your-org}-test.apigee.net/employees-api/employees (where "{your-org}" is your unique Apigee org name).

 ![image alt text](./media/image_17.png)